Tonga: Rugby league

 Rugby league has gained some success.
 Tonga made their first appearance at a Rugby League World Cup in the 1995 edition where they went out in the first stage but narrowly lost to New Zealand.
 They have since appeared in each subsequent Rugby League World Cup tournament.
 In the 2008 Rugby League World Cup Tonga recorded wins against Ireland and Scotland.
 Just before the 2017 World Cup, various high-profile players, led by Jason Taumalolo and Andrew Fifita, defected from their tier one nations to represent their nation of heritage.
 This led to them defeating New Zealand in Hamilton at Waikato Stadium on 11 November at that tournament.
 The national team has since also recorded victories against Great Britain and the world number one Australia.
 In addition to the success of the national team, many players of Tongan descent make it big in the Australian National Rugby League competition.
 These include Jason Taumalolo, Israel Folau, Tyson Frizell, Tevita Pangai Junior, Konrad Hurrell, David Fusitua, Tuimoala Lolohea, Sio Siua Taukeiaho, Jorge Taufua, William Hopoate, Andrew Fifita, Ben Murdoch-Masila, Felise Kaufusi, Willie Mason, Manu Vatuvei, Brent Kite, Fuifui Moimoi, Willie Tonga, Anthony Tupou, Antonio Kaufusi, Michael Jennings, Tony Williams, Feleti Mateo.
 Subsequently, some Tongan rugby league players have established successful careers in the Super League such as Antonio Kaufusi.

 Olympics

 Aside from rugby, Tonga has also produced athletes who have competed at both the Summer and Winter Olympics.
 Tonga's only Olympic medal came from the 1996 Summer Olympics in Atlanta, where Paea Wolfgramm won silver in super heavyweight boxing.
-One athlete attended the 2018 Winter Olympics in Pyeongchang, South Korea.
+One athlete, Pita Taufatofua, attended the 2018 Winter Olympics in Pyeongchang, South Korea.

 American football

-Several Tongans have been football players in the National Football League, including Tuineau Alipate, Spencer Folau, Lakei Heimuli, Steve Kaufusi, Ma'ake Kemoeatu, Deuce Lutui, Siupeli Malamala, Tim Manoa, Stan Mataele, Vili Maumau, Alfred Pupunu, Vai Sikahema, Star Lotulelei, Vita Vea, and Peter Tuipulotu.
+Several Tongans have been football players in the National Football League, including Naufahu Tahi, Tuineau Alipate, Sione Takitaki, Spencer Folau, Lakei Heimuli, Steve Kaufusi, Ma'ake Kemoeatu, Deuce Lutui, Siupeli Malamala, Tim Manoa, Stan Mataele, Vili Maumau, Alfred Pupunu, Vai Sikahema, Star Lotulelei, Kalani Sitake, Vita Vea, Talanoa Hufanga, Peter Tuipulotu, Marlon Tuipulotu, and Tuli Tuipulotu.